jessestimpson/stimpson-io/priv/posts/2025/05-19-break-the-rules-test-your-implementation-details.md

 2 tests, 0 failures
 ```

+With this test in our project, we can now be sure that the cache behavior is working as expected.
+The cache implementation is free to become more sophisticated, but we are comfortable that `:persistent_term.put/2` is only called when strictly necessary because we've asserted it in our tests.

 ## Taking this to a real project

-When you implement this idea in your project, here are some things to consider.
-Let the Erlang [trace docs](https://www.erlang.org/doc/apps/kernel/trace.html) be your guide!
+When you implement this idea in your project, you'll probably want to make use of some of the other features of `:trace`.
+Let the [Erlang docs](https://www.erlang.org/doc/apps/kernel/trace.html) be your guide!
+We'll discuss a few items I find notable, and then we'll showcase this idea in a real project.

-### Additional args on `:trace.function/4`
+### 1. Additional args on `:trace.function/4`

 Use wildcards to capture function calls that match a specific pattern.
 For example, to capture all calls to the `:persistent_term` module instead of just `put/2`, you can use the following pattern: